AntonSol919/linkspace/homepage/eli5.md

 Without the private key you can _not_ proof that you have created a public key.

 With public key cryptography:

-- The host no longer receives your secret password.
+- The host no longer receives a secret password.
-- If alice and bob want to talk, they need to share public keys once through _any_ host at _any_ time in the past.
+- If alice and bob want to know for sure they are talking to eachother, they need to share public keys once through _any_ host at _any_.

 # What is the Linkspace Protocol?

 Now that we know about the index, hashes, and public keys, we can talk about the future of the internet.

 In linkspace all events:

 - are hashed,